isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 ## Known issues and limitations {#known-issues-and-limitations}

-* With JIT enabled and tolerance set to 10 seconds, no VAST call is seen for the first midroll ad break in case of VMAP->VAST redirect ads.
+* With JIT enabled and tolerance set to 10 seconds, no VAST call is seen for the first midroll ad break in case of VMAP`->`VAST redirect ads.
 * Detailed Error notifications are not available when Just in Time Ad resolving is enabled.
 * Error notifications are logged as per ad resolution time and not as per ad sequence.
 * HEVC support has following limitations in this release: